Rose Finn-Kelcey: Work since the 1980s

 In 1987 Finn-Kelcey exhibited what Guy Brett describes as one of her 'best-known works', Bureau de Change at Matt's Gallery in East London.
 The piece consisted of £1000 in coins arranged to resemble Vincent Van Gogh's Still Life: Vase with Fifteen Sunflowers (1888), viewable from a platform and watched over by a security guard and surveillance cameras.
 Created in response to the £22.5m sale of the Van Gogh original, Brett described Finn-Kelcey's work as 'an argument in the form of an object.
 No words are necessary.'

+Her installation 'Angel' covered the facade of St Paul's Bow Common from February to July 2004.
+Commissioned by Art and Sacred Places, it was the joint winner of the 2007/2008 ACE Award for ‘Art in a Religious Context’.

 Whilst she has been described as 'one of the most imaginative and inventive artists of her generation', and 'central' to the emerging artistic communities to which her work contributed, Finn-Kelcey never had a solo exhibition in any of the major public galleries in London (with the possible exception of a performance work at the Serpentine in 1983).
 A comprehensive monograph of her work was published by Ridinghouse in 2013 shortly prior to her falling ill.

 A major retrospective exhibition of her work titled Power of the People was staged posthumous at Firstsite in Colchester in 2018.